 The beautiful region of Catalunya has a little bit of everything - pretty sun-bathed fishing ports alongside large seaside resorts like the city of Barcelona with great beaches and a more rocky and picturesque coast on the Costa Brava, wild unspoilt countryside scattered with remote villages and even some skiing in the Pyrenees mountains that create the border with France make this a great destination whatever you are looking for!

 This beautiful and diverse region is one of 3 in the north where the people speak their own proper language, but even though Catalan is the official language in this region, the national Castilian Spanish is also taught and understood by the majority.

-Barcelona is the capital and 2nd largest city in Spain.
+Barcelona is a fashion capital and the second largest city in Spain.
 As well as being a prosperous and dynamic city, it has a marvellous medieval Gothic quarter and incredible architectural creations by Antoni Gaudí plus fantastic nightlife and good food.